zurb/foundation-apps/README.md

 # Foundation for Apps WIP

 Work in progress for Foundation for Apps.
-At this time we will only be accepting PRs from the core team, as we work toward an initial release.
+At this time we will only be accepting PRs from the core team and invited contributors, as we work toward an initial release.
 Thanks!

 ## Requirements